Your November Horoscope Is Here

 Cancer Sun & Rising:

-Use the the ten-day period after the Scorpio New Moon on the 13th to vividly visualize your ideal reality — within the next six months you may notice that it starts to crystallize into tangible truths.
+Use the the ten-day period after the Scorpio New Moon on the 13th to vividly visualise your ideal reality — within the next six months you may notice that it starts to crystallise into tangible truths.
 Believe it even before you see it.

 AdvertisementADVERTISEMENT